 He has been an investor, entrepreneur, author, and lecturer for over 30 years focusing on innovation and disruptive technologies impacting the world’s most important industries, especially finance, artificial intelligence, software, communication, energy, and life sciences.

-An entrepreneur and investor, Nicholas has focused his career on innovation and disruptive technologies.
-He has served on over 35 boards of directors and worked with many management teams to build transformative and successful companies, He forms effective teams and ecosystems addressing strategic and operating issues, and guiding investments effectively.
+He has served on over 35 boards of directors and worked with many management teams to build transformative and successful companies based in Silicon Valley, China, and Western Europe.

 Nicholas has advanced degrees from the Harvard Business School (MBA), the Massachusetts Institute of Technology (Computer Science and Advanced Technologies), and the Harvard Kennedy School (Global Leadership and Public Policy).
-He also has a B.S. from the University of Southern California in Biology and Computer Science.
+He also has a B.S. in Biology and Computer Science from the University of Southern California.

-Mr. Mitsakos is a member of the MIT Technology Review Global Panel, active with Harvard University’s Innovation Center, a member of the President’s Circle of the Milken Institute (until 2015), and a lecturer at UCLA’s Anderson School of Business (from 1993 to 1998).
+He is a member of the MIT Technology Review Global Panel, active with Harvard University’s Innovation Center, was a member of the President’s Circle of the Milken Institute (until 2015), and lectured at UCLA’s Anderson School of Business (from 1993 to 1998).